Introduction to the Inquiry Team

 Junior Counsel to the Inquiry

 David brings to the Inquiry his wide experience of cases involving individuals and businesses, and his degree in mathematics.
-As a Fellow of the Chartered Institute of Arbitrators (FCIArb) he also has a keen interest in alternative dispute resolution.
+As a Fellow of the Chartered Institute of Arbitrators he also has a keen interest in alternative dispute resolution.

 Mary Ellen Stewart